ludiemert/Data_Visualization_Matplotlib/README.md

-# Data_Visualization_Matplotlib
+# 📊 Data Visualization with Matplotlib,

-# 📊 Data Visualization with Matplotlib, course at Asimov Academy.
+#### Course at Asimov Academy.
 I learned programming from beginning to expert level.

 ## 🎯 What you will learn
 - **Introduction to Matplotlib** and why it is powerful for data visualization